ckane30691/Qix/README.md

 * `HTML5 Canvas` for DOM manipulation & rendering
 * Webpack to bundle and serve various scripts

+## Spotted a bug?

+If you find a bug, please open an issue [here](https://github.com/ckane30691/Qix/issues).

 ## Plans for Future Versions
 * Give enemies AI
 * Add different enemy types